enaukkarinen/Angular2-RxJS-Socket.io-chat-application/README.md

 - Socket.io
 - Express

-Still no walkthrough here, but I'll update the README once things get more stabilized.
+-Still no walkthrough here, but I'll update the README once things get more stabilized.
+-Note: User data isn't stored, so once you restart the server, your possible existing logins are invalid and therefore socket won't be able to connect.

 References:
 - https://github.com/AngularClass/angular2-webpack-starter